hn/reolink-camera/README.md

 ### Compile additional software

 Download [Buildroot 2015.11.1](https://buildroot.org/downloads/buildroot-2015.11.1.tar.gz)
-(I suggest to choose version 2015.11.1 as Novatek's SDK uses this as well).
+(Novatek's SDK uses this version and newer Buildroot releases use a newer/incompatible uClibc).
 Exec `make menuconfig`, select `Target options`, change `Target Architecture` to `MIPS (little endian)` and `Target Architecture Variant` to `mips 32`.
 Select `Target packages` in the main menu and select packages as needed.
 Exit and `make`.

-### Extend rootfs / add SSH daemon
+### Modify rootfs / add SSH daemon

-Use `repack-reolink-rootfs.sh` to repack the rootfs on flash partition 6.
+Use `repack-reolink-rootfs.sh` to repack the (read-only) rootfs on flash partition 6.
 Dump squashfs with `cat /dev/mtdblock6 > /mnt/sda/mtdblock6.bin` to SD card first.
 Then execute the script on your Linux workstation like this: